kartgoel/HydraDocumentation/docs/gradcam.rst

 - ``path_to_image``: A string representing the path to the image file.
 - ``plot_type_id``: An integer representing the plot ID in the datbase.
-- ``model_id``: An interger representing the model ID in the database.
+- ``model_id``: An integer representing the model ID in the database.
 This is set to -1 if no model is available.
 - ``runnum``: An optional integer representing the run number